GDPR email marketing: What you need to know

 In today’s business world, email is one of the most used communication channels.

-As email marketing progress, businesses are now making an effort to comply with some legislation to ensure personal data practices.
+As email marketing progresses, businesses are now making an effort to comply with some legislation to ensure personal data practices.

 This resulted in the implementation General Data Protection Regulation (GDPR)[1] in email marketing.
-With GDPR coming into effect, organizations adjust their email marketing campaigns strategy for compliance.
+With GDPR coming into effect, organizations adjust their email marketing campaign strategy for compliance.

 In this article, we’ll feature how GDPR email marketing works, its seven principles, and the best practices for optimizing email marketing for GDPR.